• About

 4. You don't need to wrap anything in foil.
 Just open roast the squash and garlic.
 Garlic can burn easily, so keep an eye on it.

 5. What to do with the other half of the squash?
-Scoop the squash into a freezer-friendly bag and store in the freezer for future use.
-You can make this recipe with frozen roasted squash, just reheat the squash then blend with the other ingredients.
+Scoop the squash into a freezer-friendly bag and store it in the freezer for future use.
+You can make this recipe with frozen roasted squash; just reheat the squash, then blend it with the other ingredients.

 6. Use any kind of pasta for this creamy squash pasta sauce.